68b32/CertWatch/README.md

 which informs you about near expiries of certificates and renews them if `EXPIRY_RENEW` rest time is reached.

+The path for the certificates can also be provided from `/etc/CertWatch`

+	CERT_PATH="/etc/cert"

 ## Examples ##

 The `config.example` directory contains an example renew.sh script which uses acme-tiny (https://github.com/diafygi/acme-tiny) and a NGINX configuration to renew the certificates, but you are free to setup any procedure you need to renew your certificates.